 4. How is “cherish” different from “love”?

-While “love” can be a broad feeling of deep affection, “cherish” often emphasizes the act of holding someone or something close and treating it with tender care.
-It’s about valuing and appreciating deeply.
+“Love” can describe a broad feeling, while “cherish” often emphasizes the act of holding something close and treating it with tender care.
+It’s about valuing and appreciating deeply—similar to how you might treasure something.

 5. Can “cherish” apply to things other than people?

-Yes, you can cherish memories, dreams, values, or anything you hold dear and treat with care and respect.
+Yes.
+You can cherish memories, dreams, values, principles, traditions, or anything you hold dear and treat with care and respect.